Nathan-Nesbitt/Minecraft_AI/README.md

 }
 ```
 From the header:
+- `UUID`: An ID to identify the specific messages being pass between the interfaces.
 - `targetProcess`: Where the command needs to be sent to either Storage of MinecraftLearns for further processing.
 - `fileName`: The file in which the game data is to be stored or used to make machine learning models.
 - `modelFunction`: The model (function) that the AI will call on.